TheLucasMoore/java-for-rails-book/_posts/2018-01-19-Chapter-Two-Java-Deep-Dive.md

  => true
 ```

+## Java Arrays
-In Java we need to declare both the type and the size of the array.
+In Java, we need to declare the type of the data in the array.
 The above Ruby example with a mixing of types inside an array is not possible, or at least considered an anti-pattern in Java.

-# IS THIS RIGHT?
+Java Arrays can store primitive data types (integers, floats, strings) as well as Java Objects (instances of Java classes).

-The pattern to declare an array is either
+With Java arrays, we need to declare the size of the array.
+The pattern to declare an array is either:

-`type[] name = new type[size]` or
+1. `type[] name = new type[size]`
-`type varName[] = new type[size]`
+2. `type varName[] = new type[size]`

 ```java
 // java